Outdoor activities with a healthy dose of curiosity, brought to you by Laure Latham

 Good food, blankets, green grass, fun friends, sunny skies –picnics are the very essence of lazy summers, family vacations or weekend adventures.
 My family usually picnics in the middle of a hike at a nice viewpoint on top of a hill or along a water stream.
 For my girls, it’s a welcome break where they can put down their backpack, kick back their shoes, roam free and explore the surroundings on their own.
-However when we are not and about, picnics are also a great way to get together with friends and let the kids play games while the adults tend to the BBQ or chat the day away.
-Whatever your favorite picnic option is, here are 10 great spots to relax al fresco and bless our California weather.
+However when we are out and about, picnics are also a great way to get together with friends and let the kids play games while the adults tend to the BBQ or chat the day away.
+Whatever your favorite picnic option is, here are 10 great spots in the Bay Area, to relax al fresco and bless our California weather.

-With views on the Golden Gate Bridge, a sandy beach sloping gently into the bay, few waves and nice weather, Crissy Field is a winner for San Francisco families.
+With views on the Golden Gate Bridge, a sandy beach sloping gently into the bay, few waves and nice weather, Crissy Field is a winner in the Bay Area for San Francisco families.
 Most picnic tables have BBQ grills and they are scattered on a the big grassy expanse next to the Warming Hut.
 No wonder people show up early to stake their claims for the day!
 My favorite time of the day is mid-morning to mid-afternoon as Crissy Field tends to get windy in the afternoons.
 Don’t forget a change of clothes, kids will get into the water whether you think it’s cold or not!

 When the coast or the bay is too windy, the Log Cabin right next to Stowe Lake is the place to be to grill skirt steak and have a cold drink.
 The four (independent) picnic tables are walking distance from the Stowe Lake boathouse so if the kids want to go on paddle boats or canoes before or after the picnic, it’s a great distraction.
 Otherwise a grassy meadow and a large tree stump provide ample room for nature play.